Sixth-Sense: Self-Supervised Learning of Spatial Awareness of Humans from a Planar Lidar: Conclusion

 \section{Conclusion}

-We presented a novel approach for human detection and pose estimation in service robots using 1D LiDAR sensors.
-It leverages a state-of-the-art detector from an RGB-D camera as the source of self-supervision, requiring no pre-collected datasets.
-This approach can adapt to different sensing setups, assuming only to have a precise albeit narrow source of supervision for interpreting readings from a much wider FOV, possibly omnidirectional sensor.
-The code required to collect data, train models, and run them in real time is made publicly available for the benefit of the community (\url{https://github.com/idsia-robotics/sixth_sense_lhpe}); we also provide our datasets (\url{https://zenodo.org/records/14936069}).
+We presented a lightweight approach for human detection and pose estimation for service robots using 1D LiDAR sensors.
+It leverages a state-of-the-art detector from an RGB-D camera as source of self-supervision, requiring no pre-collected datasets.
+The approach can adapt to different sensing setups, assuming only a precise albeit narrow source of supervision for interpreting readings from a much wider FOV, possibly omnidirectional sensor.
+The code to collect data, train models, and run them in real-time is made publicly available for the benefit of the community (\url{https://github.com/idsia-robotics/sixth_sense_lhpe}); we also provide our datasets (\url{https://zenodo.org/records/14936069}).
 The approach has been validated in-the-wild, within relevant scenarios.
 Compared with RGB-D or 3D LiDAR human detection and pose estimation approaches, the proposed method yields a coarser but more deployable pipeline using lower-cost and more accessible sensors.
 It could support commercial robots such as vacuum cleaners or lawn mowers by providing a lightweight estimate of human presence in the deployment environment, but it could also complement high-confidence, narrow-field-of-view perception on larger robotic platforms.
 This trade-off is particularly relevant for service robots operating in public and shared spaces, where cost, coverage, and privacy constraints often limit the sensing suite.
 Future work will explore how this awareness layer can support HRI, e.g. engagement initiation, yielding, person selection for service interactions, and intention-to-interact estimation.